/125

 50 / 125

 AX.
-A patient with a traumatic brain injury has ICP of 32 mmHg and bradycardia with widening pulse pressure.
-What is the immediate priority intervention?
+A patient with a traumatic brain injury has ICP of 28 mmHg and a Glasgow Coma Scale score of 7.
+What is the priority intervention?

 51 / 125